When I hear "open-faced sandwich," I immediately see a gravy-soaked piece of white sandwich bread with roast beef or turkey poured on top.

 Karen sets the mood for taste adventure with her personal recipe introductions and enough delicious looking photos to keep your interest.

-World travelers, don't you wish you could recreate that Spanish Mayonnaise you had at that tapas bar in Spain?
+World travelers— Recreate that Spanish Mayonnaise you had at that tapas bar in Spain?
 You can.

 This book makes a great gift.
 I notice instead of a German lager with Chicken Schnitzel, Karen suggests a “spicy red wine such as a Tempranillo from Spain or Sangiovese from Italy.”
 Put the book and wines into a basket—hint you LOVE Schnitzel.
 I bet you'll get an invitation to taste Schnitzel, open-faced style.
 Be sure to arrive with a German lager because, “Isn't it best with Schnitzel?”
 Well, we'll see.